tsmaster/raymarch/readme.md

   - the marble madness of Hamlet, marble prince of Elsinore, a marble castle
     - maybe look at Kronborg Castle in Helsingør, Denmark
+- tagging of "layers" to enable rendering car counter sprites
+  - render the body first, with no ground plane, with alpha skybox
+  - render the ground underneath to get (soft?) shadows, but with the car geometry flagged as only visible to shadows
+  - save both as RGBA images

 ## Done